klee-eng/klee-eng.github.io/_projects/G Two Link Arm/index.md

 ## Design Overview

 All mechanical components were designed in Fusion 360 and 3D-printed using PLA.
 The system integrates an Arduino Uno, a 16-channel servo driver, a USB camera, and two servo motors: a 180° high-torque motor and a 360° high-speed motor with Hall effect sensor feedback.
-The continuous-rotation servo is controlled via PID through the Arduino to achieve accurate positioning.
+The continuous-rotation servo is controlled via PID control through the Arduino to achieve accurate positioning.
 As a next step, I plan to design a larger base to house and manage the electronics and wiring.

 <div class="image-row">
   <img src="/images-arm/front_active.jpg" alt="Hub1">